TorjeMar/bankoverview/backend/README.md

 - Only pending bank authorizations (mid-handshake, short-lived) are still in-memory.
 Users, banks, bank connections, bank accounts, and transactions all persist to Postgres.
-- Only the current user's active bank connection is used — no support for multiple simultaneous connections yet (reconnecting supersedes the previous one rather than running both).
-- Account details and balances are still fetched live from Enable Banking on every request rather than cached/persisted locally (transactions already are).
-Enable Banking/DNB rate-limits unattended account access to a few calls per day per connection, so repeated live calls can exhaust that quota.
+- The legacy `GET /accounts`, `/accounts/{id}`, `/balances` still fetch live from Enable Banking on every request rather than the cached/persisted data `/overview` uses — kept for now since nothing in the dashboard calls them, but they'd need the same multi-connection/caching treatment before real use.
+- Internal-transfer detection (`GET /overview`'s currency totals) relies on the bank's own "Kontoregulering" label — a transfer to an account we don't track (e.g. a credit card or another bank entirely) has no such label and still counts as real spending, since there's no way to know it's "yours" without that account also being connected here.
 - No support for account/connection ownership beyond "the current session's user" — no sharing, no admin views.
+- No test database isolation — the test suite runs against the real dev Postgres instance.

 ---